nirgn975/portfolio/content/posts/2020/open-source-intelligence.md

 &nbsp;

 The next step is to search for more information about those phishing sites.
-When I search for `*.bocah.team` on Google will results in couple of new emails and websites, but we hav enogh of that, let's search specific for Pastebin, because that's where we find the apple scam page with his email and Facebook profile URL.
+The search for `*.bocah.team` on Google results in couple of new emails and websites, but we have enough of that, let's search specific for Pastebin, because that's where we find the apple scam page with his email and Facebook profile URL.
 So when I searched `*.bocah.team site:pastebin.com` I found 4 different pastes:
 - The [first](https://pastebin.com/T6bnuqze) from profile named [ARIDHO](https://pastebin.com/u/aridho), that have a lot of phishing pastes in his profile.
 - The [second](https://pastebin.com/XmEBg6vF) from a profile named [RIZKYIBENG](https://pastebin.com/u/rizkyibeng) and all of his pastes are Apple scam page, except of one, when he has a gmail address `ibengrizky01@gmail.com`.
 - The [third](https://pastebin.com/3MZySMy1) is a guest, and there is nothing interesting in the paste.